 You shouldn't delete old pages without evaluating their traffic, backlinks, and relevance.
 If you must delete, use 301 redirects to preserve link equity.
 Pruning content thoughtfully can boost your SEO, so plan strategically.

-Single page sites can hurt your SEO because they limit content depth, reduce internal linking, and make it hard to rank for multiple keywords.
-You might face challenges in backlinking and user engagement, affecting your overall SEO performance.
+Single page sites can hurt your SEO because they limit content depth, reduce internal linkingLinks that connect different pages on the same website., and make it hard to rank for multiple keywordsWords or phrases that users type into search engines to find information..
+You might face challenges in backlinking and user engagementThe interactions that users have with a brand’s content on social media., affecting your overall SEO performance.

-You should delete old content in SEO only after analyzing its traffic, relevance, and engagement metrics.
+You should delete old content in SEO only after analyzing its traffic, relevance, and engagement metricsMetrics that measure user interaction with a website, such as time on site and pages per session..
 Update outdated pieces first and consider topic clustering.
 Google suggests pruning content thoughtfully to improve quality and user experience.

 Deleting pages can impact your SEO, but it doesn't have to be negative if done correctly.
 Consider key factors, follow best practices, and implement proper redirects.